KobkoonCoding/CNN-ELM-DIPGM-VA/README.md

 This project is released under the **MIT License** — see [`LICENSE`](./LICENSE) for the full text.
-The MIT license applies to the code only; the manuscript and its figures remain under IEEE copyright.
+The MIT license applies to the code only; the manuscript and its figures remain under AIMS Mathematics copyright.

 ## Acknowledgements